Sora (bird): Distribution and habitat

-The sora is common across North America, naturally occurring in 49 US states (the exception being Hawaii), all 10 Canadian provinces and 2 Canadian territories.
-Outside of US/Canada, the species is found throughout Central America, the Caribbean, and northern South America.
+The sora is common across North America, naturally occurring in 49 US states (the exception being Hawaii), all 10 Canadian provinces and two Canadian territories.
+Outside of the US and Canada, the species is found throughout Central America, the Caribbean, and northern South America.
 The species has been recorded as a vagrant in Iceland, Great Britain, Portugal, and at Lake Titicaca.

-Soras occur throughout most of North America.
 Soras breed from Nova Scotia northwest to southern Yukon and Northwest Territories, south to California, Arizona, and New Mexico and northeast to Pennsylvania and New England.
 Sora wintering grounds include the Caribbean, northern portions of South America, including Ecuador, Colombia, and Venezuela, north through Central America and Mexico to southern California in the West and coastal regions of the Southeast.
 From southern Kansas south to northern and eastern Texas and east through the inland areas of the southeastern United States, soras are typically only observed during migration in the spring and fall.
 In a few areas of the western United States, including central California and areas of Arizona and New Mexico, soras may occur year-round.

-The size of an individual Sora's home range varies.
+The size of an individual sora's home range varies.
 Sora brood-rearing home ranges in northwestern Iowa averaged 0.5 acre.
 In Arizona, sora home range size varied from 1.5 acre in the early breeding season to over 2 acre in the postbreeding season.
 These seasonal differences in sora home range size were not significant (p>0.05).